amaiya/ktrain/FAQ.md

 ### How do I use ktrain without an internet connection?

 When using pretrained models or pretrained word embeddings in *ktrain*, files are automatically downloaded.
-For instance, pretrained models and tokenizers from the `transformers` library are downloaded to `<home_directory>/.cache/torch/transformers` by default.
+For instance, pretrained models and vocabulary files from the `transformers` library are downloaded to `<home_directory>/.cache/torch/transformers` by default.
 Other data like pretrained word vectors are downloaded to the `<home_directory>/ktrain_data` folder.

 In some settings, it is necessary to either train models or make predictions in environments with no internet